bancorprotocol/contracts-v3/packages/v3/migration/README.md

 yarn hh migrate --network mainnet
 ```

-1. `Migrate` will look for the network data folder or create one if it doesn't exist.
+1. `Migrate` will look for the network data dir or create one if it doesn't exist.

-2. Run every migration file in the migrations folder by order of execution starting from the latestMigration timestamp.
+2. Run every migration file in the migrations dir by order of execution starting from the latestMigration timestamp.

 3. Update the state on the go.